zdgriffith/pev-photons/pev_photons/all_sky/README.md

     : Calculate sensitivity and discovery potential every 3 degrees.
 * plot_sens.py
     : Plot sensitivity and discovery potential as a function of declination with projected HESS fluxes.

+* test_hese_track.py
+    : Test for an excess at the location of the HESE track.